Thousands line Queen’s coffin route to pay final respects in Scotland

 “I have never seen such a large crowd go so quiet.
 It was very sombre, there was a wee clap but it didn’t feel right.”

-On Edinburgh’s Royal Mile, American tourist Susanne Sedel, 62, from Seattle, was with her son Erik Sedel, 31, as the Queen’s coffin passed.
+In Edinburgh’s Royal Mile American tourist Susanne Sedel, 62, from Seattle was with her son Erik Sedel, 31, as the Queen’s coffin passed.

 Register for free to continue reading